 People often call the WCBA when a swarm of honeybees enters their lives.
-We have many members who are willing and able to remove swarms.
+We have many members who are willing and able to remove swarms for free.

+- Call Immediately!
 When bees swarm, time is of the essence.
 A swarm in the open is relatively easy to catch, but will only stay in the open several hours before finding a refuge.
 Once they find a defensible nesting site – inside a tree, wall or attic – capture is much more difficult.
-Have answers to the following questions when you call:

 - WHO: Please provide your name, address and telephone number!

 - WHAT: Are you sure they’re honeybees?
 Take a photo of the swarm with your cell phone and send it to the person you call!

 - WHEN: How long have the bees been in their present location?